 Place indoor hanging plants where they get adequate light, which depends on the needs of the plant.
-Plants that aren’t receiving enough light may display poor growth; small leaves; long, thin stems; or pale color.
+Plants that aren’t receiving enough light may display poor growth, small leaves, long and thin stems, or pale color.
 On the other hand, some plants will scorch in bright, direct sunlight.
 Too much light is generally portrayed by pale green or white leaves, leaves with brown or yellow edges, or wilting caused by excess heat and dry soil.

 Watering hanging basket houseplants is the most difficult part of growing hanging baskets inside.
 Invest in a long-necked watering can and keep a stool or stepladder handy.
 You can also water the plant in the sink or shower.
 Remember that hanging baskets in the home dry out faster because the air is warmer and dryer near the ceiling.
 If you aren’t sure if it’s time to water, poke your finger into the soil and water the top inch (2.5 cm.) if potting mix feels dry.
 Be sure to also water if the plant begins to wilt.